wistia/wistia-wordpress-plugin/readme.txt

 4. Activate the plugin through the 'Plugins' menu in WordPress.

 == Changelog ==

+= 0.4 =
+* Added support for the new Playlist embed structure

 = 0.3 =
 * Added support for all SuperEmbed style Wistia embeds